 The Challenge

-Community foundations are driving proven solutions to narrow the youth opportunity gap and are channeling philanthropic resources into interventions that work.
-They are connecting donors who are deeply rooted in local communities to effective solutions tailored to the unique requirements of those communities.
-They are building cross-sector partnerships.
-They are driving public policy changes.
-They are creating systems change.
-They are all pursuing a common goal: increase opportunity and equity for America’s marginalized young people.
+CFON is built on the proposition that community foundations are among the best positioned organizations in their communities to achieve systems change based on cross-sector collaboration building on deep relationships in each sector.
+Community foundations are driving proven solutions to address the systemic roots of inequity, disadvantage, and racism, channeling philanthropic resources into interventions that work.
+They are connecting donors who are deeply invested in local communities to power effective solutions tailored to the unique realities of those communities.
+They are building cross-sector partnerships, tracking meaningful metrics, and driving public policy changes.

 Structure and Objectives